oceanprotocol-archive/dev-ocean/doc/service-agreements.md

 Ocean Protocol is a network enabling discovery and trust between service (data and related services) providers and consumers.
 To enable delivery and payment for these services, we need pre-signed agreements between the providers and consumers.
 These service agreements can greatly help with setting expectations and defining terms of delivery in a permission-less network.
 The goal for having service agreements is to have all important elements for services delivery and consumption at the same place.

-The service-agreement in Ocean Protocol will be deployed and executed on-chain, on the Ocean keeper network.
+The service agreements in Ocean Protocol will be deployed and executed on-chain, on the Ocean keeper network.
 For this to work seamlessly, its important that the primitives for service agreements should be identified.

 This document provides an over-view or a blueprint for Service Agreements in Ocean Protocol and their primitives.

-This is a work in progress.
+*This is a work in progress.*

 ## Services